curious04/Zerodha-MCP/README.md

 ## 🚀 About

-**Zerodha-MCP** is a high-performance Multi-Client Platform (MCP) server designed to manage real-time trading operations for Zerodha users.
+**Zerodha-MCP** is a high-performance Model Context Protocol (MCP) server designed to manage real-time trading operations for Zerodha users.
 It focuses on **low-latency**, **high availability**, and **secure multi-client** trading support.

 ---